ReAGEnT-WiSe2021-22/Twint-API/README.md

 To add or remove twitter accounts edit the `abgeordnete_usernamen_twitter.json` file.

-NOTE: It can only scrape the last 3200 of an account.
+NOTE: It can only scrape the last 3200 tweets of an account.
 This is not a limitation of twint but of twitter.
 Checkout the twint project page to learn more: https://github.com/twintproject/twint